gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 in hand as a solid example, I started converting my website over to v1.0.

 There were a few bumps into the road but thanks to the starter example, I pieced things together quickly.
-Quickly as in “I have no idea how this GraphQL stuff works, but I have it working, so cool”.
+Quickly as in "I have no idea how this GraphQL stuff works, but I have it working, so cool".
 Easy to update — check.

 ## Digging deeper

-I'm not the type of person to settle on “It's working so don't touch anything”.
+I'm not the type of person to settle on "It's working so don't touch anything".
 So I started digging into how Gatsby 1.x works—particular the [data layer](/tutorial/part-four/#data-in-gatsby).